ghafari2019/hello-world/README.md

 # hello-world
-this is a simple example that in every first time usage of any software people do it.
+This is a simple example that in every first time usage of any software people do it.
+Hello world is one of initial files that people try themselve with it.